Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 For easy, everyday cooking, the French understand the value of using high-quality pantry staples: they let them do the work to make great tasting meals – so that they don’t have to.
 Sure, they’ve got loads of complicated dishes that require every pan in the kitchen to make.
 But those are reserved for weekend cooking or special occasions.

 For weekday meals (which are the majority of the cooking we all do), they rely on simpler fare.
-But they still demand great taste.
+But they still want great taste.
 How do they get it?
 By relying on great ingredients.

 So you don’t need a technically complicated recipe for a great meal – you’re not going to make it after a long day anyway,